Talk to a Criminal Defense Lawyer

 You Need a Lawyer

 If you believe you’ve been detained or arrested without a basis (or if you believe the police are acting outside their proper authority), you need to speak to a local criminal defense attorney as soon as possible.
 You should never make any statements or file a complaint with police or investigators until you’ve had a chance to speak to an attorney.
-If you believe your rights have been violated, or you need someone to represent you against criminal charges, a local attorney who has experience representing clients in local courtrooms is the only person who you should talk to for legal advice.
+If you believe your rights have been violated, or you need someone to represent you against criminal charges, a local attorney who has experience representing clients in local courtrooms is the only person you should talk to for legal advice.